hoppersroppers/courses/navyCTF.md

 To learn more about her, read this: [http://www.biography.com/people/grace-hopper-21406809](http://www.biography.com/people/grace-hopper-21406809)

-Have you ever heard the quote, “It's easier to ask forgiveness than it is to get permission.”?
+Have you ever heard the quote, ?It's easier to ask forgiveness than it is to get permission.??
 That was her.

 ![alt text](https://i2.wp.com/hopperboulder.com/wp-content/uploads/2019/03/Grace1-2.jpg?w=704&ssl=1 "img1")

-This quote comes from an interview in the July 1986 CHIP’s Ahoy Magazine, the Department of the Navy’s Information Technology Magazine.
+This quote comes from an interview in the July 1986 CHIP?s Ahoy Magazine, the Department of the Navy?s Information Technology Magazine.
 She was at the cutting edge then and it is a testament to her vision how well this interview stands up to the test of time.
 Her passion for knowledge and innovation is the most important thing you can carry with you.

 Read this: [http://www.doncio.navy.mil/chips/ArticleDetails.aspx?id=3563](http://www.doncio.navy.mil/chips/ArticleDetails.aspx?id=3563)